 RethinkWaste will reopen the Shoreway Environmental Center’s Transfer Station located at 333 Shoreway Road in San Carlos beginning May 4, based on the revised San Mateo County Health Order c19-5c issued on April 29 that is set to take effect May 4.

-The Transfer Station will resume regular business hours to receive all regular, non-hazardous waste residential and commercial: solid waste materials, landscaping/organic materials, and construction and demolition materials.
+The Transfer Station will resume regular business hours to receive all regular, non-hazardous residential and commercial waste, including: solid waste materials, landscaping/organic materials, and construction and demolition materials.
 Full list of accepted materials can be found here.
 In addition, residents of the RethinkWaste service area will also be able to obtain up to two bags of high-quality compost materials for their gardens at no charge.

 Transfer Station regular business hours: Monday-Friday: 6 a.m. – 6 p.m.; Saturday and Sunday: 8 a.m. – 5 p.m.